AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

 * Library units are elaborated in an undefined order

    - They can declare tasks and interrupt handlers
-   - Once elaborated tasks start executing
+   - Once elaborated, tasks start executing
-   - Interrupts occur as soon as hardware is enabled
+   - Interrupts may occur as soon as hardware is enabled

+      * May be during elaboration

-* These are unacceptable race conditions
+* This can cause race conditions

-   - Especially for certification!
+   - Not acceptable for certification

 * :ada:`pragma Partition_Elaboration_Policy`

+   - Defined in RM Annex H "High Integrity Systems"
+   - Controls tasks activation
+   - Controls interrupts attachment
-   - Controls when activation and attachment happens relative to library unit elaboration completion
+   - Always relative to library units' elaboration
-   - Defined in High Integrity Systems Annex
    - **Concurrent policy**

-      + Normal semantics: tasks and interrupts are concurrent with remaining library units' elaboration
+      + Ada default policy

    - **Sequential policy**

-      + Task activation and interrupt handler attachment are deferred until library unit elaboration completes
+      + Deferred activation and attachment until **all** library units are activated
+      + Default policy for Ravenscar and Jorvik profiles

 -------------------------------
 Task Termination Notification